isaac-sim/IsaacLab/docs/source/features/ray.rst

 Isaac Lab supports `Ray <https://docs.ray.io/en/latest/index.html>`_ for streamlining dispatching multiple training jobs (in parallel and in series), and hyperparameter tuning, both on local and remote configurations.

-This `independent community contributed walkthrough video <https://www.youtube.com/watch?v=z7MDgSga2Ho&t=694s>`_ demonstrates the core functionality of the Ray integration also covered in this overview.
+This `independent community contributed walkthrough video <https://youtu.be/z7MDgSga2Ho?feature=shared>`_ demonstrates some of the core functionality of the Ray integration covered in this overview.
 Although there may be some differences in the codebase (such as file names being shortened) since the creation of the video, the general workflow is the same.